Rahmatpratama91/Statistic-with-Python/README.md

 - Inferential Statistic Exam

 ## ⚙️ Tools Used:
-- Python (numpy, matplotlib)
+- Python (Scipy, numpy)

 ## 📈 Features:
-- Calculates average, max, min, std dev of each task
-- Highlights bottleneck activities
-- Detects outliers using IQR method
+- Solves each questions using Python
-- Plots cycle time trends and boxplots

 ## ✅ Result: